-Traditional Advaita says that the three states of awake, dream and deep sleep occur as passing phases over an ever existent unchanging background of Consciousness (Reality = Truth) and is called as Turiya.
-Advaita urges the seeker to understand this Turiya and meld into It the imaginary "ego."
-To abide in Turiya unceasingly is Liberation.]
+Traditional Advaita says that the three states of awake, dream and deep sleep occur as passing phases over an ever existent unchanging background of Consciousness (Reality = Truth) and is called as TurIya.
+Advaita urges the seeker to understand this Turiya and meld the imaginary “ego” into It (TurIya).
+To abide in TurIya unceasingly is Liberation.]

 Let us go back to the formualtion that Consciousness (Brahman) has taken the shape of deep sleep and the little “i” (the ego) has dissolved in deep sleep.
 Effectively, in a sense, that means the death of “i”.

 “i” being merely a fallacious, imaginary entity, how can one speak of its death?
 So death has also to be an imagination only.
 Therefore, as Rupert puts it, “Deep sleep is, death is not.”